 Each member country is required to subscribe an amount equivalent to its quota.
 It is the quota on which payment obligations, credit facilities, and voting right of members are determined.
 As soon as a country joins the Fund, it is assigned a quota which is expressed in Special Drawing Rights (SDRs).
 At the time of formation of the IMF, the quota of each member was made up of 25 per cent. in gold or 10 per cent of its net official holdings of gold and US dollars (whichever was less).
 Now this has been revised.
 The capital subscriptions or quota is now made up of 25 per cent of its quota in SDRs or widely accepted currencies (such as the US dollar, euro, the yen or the pound sterling) instead of gold and 75 per cent in country's own currency.
 The size of the Fund equals the sum of the subscriptions of members.
 The Fund is authorised to borrow in special circumstances if its own resources prove to be insufficient.
 It sells gold to member countries to replenish currency holdings.
-It is entitled to borrow even from international capital market.
-Though the Articles of Agreement permit the Fund to borrow from the private capital market, till date no such use has been made by the IMF.
+It is entitled to borrow even from international capital market, till date no such use has been made by the IMF.

-7.5.3 Functions of IMF
+8.5.3 Functions of IMF